mbbu/BioinfoBiweeklyMeeting/Minutes/09-01-2020_Meeting_Minutes.md

 ### Suggestion from Dr. Henri Tonnang

-* Having one wing of R&D for Data Modelling and Geoinformation unit
+* Having one wing of R&D building for Data Modelling and Geoinformation unit

 ## The meeting ended at 1125hrs